Why Is an LLC the Best Business Structure? (5 Reasons)

 An LLC is so important because it protects your personal assets at stake.
 This is because of the limited liability that the LLC provides.

-And it's not just for investors, entrepreneurs also need this so other companies won't sue their business if something goes wrong with their products or services, keeping them protected from any personal responsibility.
+And it's not just for investors; entrepreneurs also need this so other companies won't sue their businesses if something goes wrong with their products or services.

 What Does an LLC Protect You From?